-Forthcoming from Johns Hopkins University Press, 2018: Facing Empire: Indigenous Experiences in a Revolutionary Age, 1760-1840, edited by Kate Fullagar and Michael A. McDonnell: pre-order now!
+Now available from Johns Hopkins University Press, 2018: Facing Empire: Indigenous Experiences in a Revolutionary Age, 1760-1840, edited by Kate Fullagar and Michael A. McDonnell: pre-order here now!

 With contributions from: Tony Ballantyne (Otago), Justin Brooks (Yale University), Colin Calloway (Dartmouth), Kate Fullagar (Macquarie), Bill Gammage (ANU), Robert Kenny (Deakin), Shino Konishi (UWA), Michael A. McDonnell (Sydney), Elspeth Martini (Pittsburgh), Jennifer Newell (AMNH), Joshua L. Reid (Massachusetts), Daniel Richter (Pennsylvania), Rebecca Shumway (Charleston), Sujit Sivasundaram (Cambridge), Nicole Ulrich (Rhodes).

-Also, a recent spruik here on the Age of Revolution historioblog!
+Also, a spruik of it here on the Age of Revolution historioblog

 And a podcast about it here: New Books Network.

 And here’s a great first review Armitage review (Journal of British Studies 2019).

 Other reviews assembled by Mike are noted here.